sourmash-bio/sourmash/doc/command-line.md

 high [Jaccard similarity](https://en.wikipedia.org/wiki/Jaccard_index)
-or containment; the default is to use Jaccard similarity, unless `--containment` is specified.  `-o/--output` will create a CSV file containing all of the matches.
+or containment; the default is to use Jaccard similarity, unless `--containment` is specified.  `-o/--output` will create a CSV file containing all of the matches with respective similarity or containment score.

 `search` makes use of [indexed databases](#loading-many-signatures) to decrease search time and memory where possible.